 The Alliance is launching Vote Port Chester!,a grassroots campaign for the adoption of a fair and democratic, district voting system for Port Chester village elections.

-The Vote Port Chester! campaign seeks to empower Port Chester residents to ensure that our voices are heard in choosing our leaders.
-Since village government impacts everything from which pothole gets filled to the availability of affordable housing and good jobs, we must work together to lay the groundwork for electing a representative majority on the Board of Trustees that will work for ALL residents.
+Since village government impacts everything from which pothole gets filled to the availability of affordable housing and good jobs, it’s important that we work together to win the best system for electing village Trustees.

 For most of its history, Port Chester was governed by a Board of Trustees that was elected by an at-large voting system, meaning that all voters throughout the village could cast a vote for each Trustee position.
 The elections were staggered meaning that not all of the Trustees were elected at the same time.